 I don’t know about you, but I love the thrill of getting a good deal.
 For that reason, I NEVER buy anything before I check the prices at other places (most notably, online).
 Otherwise, I could be overpaying for a club.
 Even if you think you are probably getting a great deal already, it’s still best to check anyway.
 You might not realize that the item doesn’t cost as much as you think in general.

 For example, if you go to Dicks Sporting Goods right now, you would most likely be paying $120 plus sales tax for a new Cleveland wedge.
-However, if you shop on eBay, you can probably get that same wedge (brand new) for $30 less with free shipping.
+However, if you shop on Global Golf, you can probably get that same wedge (brand new) for $50 less with free shipping.

 It’s important to also consider Craigslist and Facebook Marketplace.
 I’ve found some great deals locally, and you are much more likely to further reduce the price by haggling.